Ashok0/EnderalVREssentials/README.md

 17. DynDOLOD is now successfully configured!
 You should see FAR more detail in the distance when looking across large open areas of the game!
 (You may need to re-run this process if you change your load order.)

 ### SkyVRaan Configuration
 SkyVRaan adds shimmering water effects to the game.
 SkyVRaan has been pre-configured with Wabbajack but the configuration process has been documented below for reference.
-This process should be run immediately after xLODGen/TexGen/DynDOLOD (if using xLODGen/TexGen/DynDOLOD).
-If you have installed a terrain LOD mod, disable any correpsonding .esm files when patching SkyVRaan as terrain LOD .esm files only need to be active when running xLODGen/TexGen.
+This process should be run immediately before or after xLODGen/TexGen/DynDOLOD (if using xLODGen/TexGen/DynDOLOD).

 1. If you have updated Synthesis, you MUST remove files from older versions by removing the following folder:  C:\Users\ (My Username)\AppData\Local\Temp\Synthesis
 2. Close Mod Organizer 2 if open